ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 For all of these example scenarios (and more), information barrier policies can be defined to prevent or allow communications in Microsoft Teams.
 Such policies can prevent people from calling or chatting with those they shouldn't, or enable people to communicate only with specific groups in Microsoft Teams.
 With information barrier policies in effect, whenever users who are covered by those policies attempt to communicate with others in Microsoft Teams, checks are done to prevent (or allow) communication (as defined by information barrier policies).
 To learn more about the user experience with information barriers, see [information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

 > [!NOTE]
-> Information barriers do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
-In addition, information barriers are independent from [compliance boundaries](set-up-compliance-boundaries.md).
+> Currently, information barriers do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
+In addition, information barriers are independent from [compliance boundaries](set-up-compliance-boundaries.md)

 ## What happens with information barriers